silverstripe/silverstripe-framework/docs/en/05_Contributing/01_Code.md

 ## Working with core JavaScript

 Core JavaScript is managed by the same build tool chain as [client-side dependencies](#working-with-client-side-dependencies).
+We use [JavaScript Standard Style](https://github.com/feross/standard) for coding conventions.

 Source file are located `javascript/src` directories, these are the files you should edit.
 Source files are input for the build tooling, which outputs distributions files, located in `javascript/dist` directories.

 There are two parts of the build tooling which are important to understand when working with core JavaScript files.